 - Normal aging.
 Yucca plant leaves turning brown can be a normal part of their lifecycle, provided the browning leaves are the oldest and closest to the ground.
 If leaves higher in the plant are also browning, you’ve got a different problem.

 - Lighting.
 You need bright light for your yucca to really thrive.
 Yuccas will warn you of low lighting conditions by becoming a brighter green, then yellowing and browning if insufficient light persists.
 Although they need bright light, never place indoor yucca plants in a window with direct sunlight, or else you’ll have the opposite problem and cook your yuccas to death.

 - Salt toxicity.
 Although fluoride isn’t a huge threat to your plant’s health, salt is a serious problem.
-If you live where the soil has a high salinity level, or you water from a water softener, your plant may respond with stunted growth, browning tips and leaf margins or other leaf-related issue.
+If you live where the soil has a high salinity level or your water is from a water softener, your plant may respond with stunted growth, browning tips, and leaf margins, or another leaf-related issue.
 In very salty conditions, a white crust may form at the surface of the soil.
 You can attempt to flush the soil with salt-free water, but unless you act quickly, your yucca may be beyond saving.